nsarode/llm_rag_chatbot/Readme.md

 - What’s the average billing amount for emergency visits by hospital?
 (Objective answer)
 - Which state had the largest percent increase inedicaid visits from 2022 to 2023?
 (Objective answer)

+Depending on the query you give it, the agent needs to decide between the Cypher chain, reviews chain, and wait times functions

-Subjective answer - your chatbot will have to read through reviews to get an answer for the question.
+    - Subjective answer - the chatbot will have to read through reviews to get an answer for the question.
 Since the response could be subjective, there is no additional special ask of it

-Objective answer - since the answer to the question is objective, but the questions could be phrased differenty by the user or may need some aggregation operation, your chatbot should *dynamically generate accurate queries* to retrieve an objective answer for the question being asked
+    - Objective answer - since the answer to the question is objective, but the questions could be phrased differenty by the user or may need some aggregation operation, the chatbot should *dynamically generate accurate queries* to retrieve an objective answer for the question being asked

 # Data